-This offering is subject to us raising minimum gross proceeds of Cdn\$6,000,000.
-If we raise the minimum gross proceeds from this offering we estimate that the net proceeds to us, after payment of agents' commissions and offering expenses, would be approximately Cdn\$5,000,000.
-Assuming that we sell the maximum number of units offered (50,000,000 units) at Cdn\$0.25 per unit (the maximum of our estimated initial public offering price range), we would receive gross proceeds of Cdn\$12,500,000 and estimate that the net proceeds to us, after payment of agents' commissions and offering expenses, would be approximately Cdn\$11,000,000.
-If the over-allotment option is exercised in full at Cdn\$0.25 per unit (the maximum of our estimated initial public offering price range), we would receive gross proceeds of approximately Cdn\$14,400,000 and estimate that the net proceeds to us, after payment of agents' commissions and offering expenses, would be approximately Cdn\$12,500,000.
+This offering is subject to us raising minimum gross proceeds of Cdn\$6,000,000 (or approximately US\$5.63 million).
+If we raise the minimum gross proceeds from this offering we estimate that the net proceeds to us, after payment of agents' commissions and offering expenses, would be approximately Cdn\$4,800,000.
+Assuming that we sell the maximum number of units offered (50,000,000 units) at Cdn\$0.25 per unit (the maximum of our estimated initial public offering price range), we would receive gross proceeds of Cdn\$12,500,000 (or approximately US\$11.74 million) and estimate that the net proceeds to us, after payment of agents' commissions and offering expenses, would be approximately Cdn\$10,750,000.

-Assuming that we receive the estimated maximum amount of the proceeds from this offering, we plan to use \$1,135,000 of the net proceeds from this offering to repay the outstanding principal amounts of and interest accrued on our lines of credit and notes payable.
-The indebtedness we plan to repay includes \$165,500 in principal amount plus interest payable to Paul J. Travers, our President and Chief Executive Officer, under a revolving loan agreement that we entered into with Mr. Travers in October 2008.
+Assuming that we receive the estimated maximum amount of the proceeds from this offering, we plan to use approximately \$1,234,000 of the net proceeds from this offering to repay the outstanding principal amounts of and interest accrued on our lines of credit and notes payable.
+The indebtedness we plan to repay includes \$215,500 in principal amount plus interest payable to Paul J. Travers, our President and Chief Executive Officer, under a revolving loan agreement that we entered into with Mr. Travers in October 2008.
 Our indebtedness to Mr. Travers has been incurred since October 2008 and was incurred to fund our working capital requirements.
 This indebtedness bears interest at the annual rate of 12.0% and is payable on demand.
-The indebtedness under our lines of credit bears interest at annual rates ranging from 4.25% to 7.5% and is payable on demand. \$500,000 in principal amount of the indebtedness we plan to repay from the proceeds of the offering was due and payable on January 31, 2009 and currently bears interest at the annual rate of 18.0%. \$150,000 in principal amount of indebtedness that we plan to repay from the proceeds of the offering bears interest at an annual rate of 18.0% and is due and payable on October 31, 2009.
-We borrowed this \$150,000 from two individual lenders (including \$50,000 from Mr. Paul Churnetski, our Vice President of Quality Assurance and the beneficial owner of approximately 9% of our issued and outstanding common stock) to finance part of our working capital investment for a defense order that is currently in process and we intend to repay those loans out of revenues from that defense order if this offering does not close prior to the maturity date.
-Prior to the closing of this offering, we may borrow an additional \$100,000 from one or more individual lenders on the same terms and conditions.
+The indebtedness under our lines of credit bears interest at annual rates ranging from 4.25% to 7.5% and is payable on demand. \$500,000 in principal amount of the indebtedness we plan to repay from the proceeds of the offering was due and payable on January 31, 2009 and currently bears interest at the annual rate of 18.0%. \$200,000 in principal amount of indebtedness that we plan to repay from the proceeds of the offering bears interest at an annual rate of 18.0% and was due and payable on October 31, 2009.
+We borrowed this \$200,000 from three individual lenders (including \$50,000 from Mr. Paul Churnetski, our Vice President of Quality Assurance and the beneficial owner of approximately 9% of our issued and outstanding common stock) to finance part of our working capital investment for a defense order that is currently in process and we intend to repay those loans out of revenues from that defense order if this offering does not close prior to the maturity date.
+As of the date of this prospectus none of these lenders has demanded payment of these loans.
+Prior to the closing of this offering, we may borrow up to an additional \$200,000 from one or more individual lenders on the same terms and conditions.
 We may not be able to borrow these additional funds on the same terms, or at all.
 We may not receive sufficient proceeds from this offering to repay any of this indebtedness.